paulaRMachado/Final-Project-VI/README.md

 This is the final matrix:
 ![](image/plots/correlation_heatmap_final.png)

+Final features are:
+ 1. Series: If the book belongs to a sequel collection
+ 2. Average rating: Taken from the Goodreads users
+ 3. Number of pages
+ 4. Awards: Number of relevant awards cited in Goodreads
+ 5. Year published
+ 6. Genre
+ 7. Compound Score: NLTK
+ 8. Coleman Liau Index
+ 9. Rating count

 ### Clustering
 In order to find adequate the number of clusters I used 3 different tecniques.